dip-proto/fastly.js/fastly-vcl/03-vcl-basics.md

 - `beresp.status`: The HTTP status code from the backend
 - `beresp.http.*`: HTTP headers from the backend
 - `beresp.ttl`: The cache TTL for the response
-- `beresp.grace`: The grace period for the response
+- `beresp.stale_while_revalidate`: How long the response may be served stale while revalidating
+- `beresp.stale_if_error`: How long the response may be served stale if the origin fails

 ### Client Response Variables